The mind is like ice to truth and fire to lies

 We need to break ice not just for outer communication with others, but also for inner communication with ourselves.
-Our mind often becomes like ice for truths it finds unpalatable.
-One such prominent unpalatable truth is the insubstantiality of sensual pleasures.
-Because the mind is strongly attached to sensual pleasures, it ferociously resists any truths that militate against its frantic pursuit of pleasure.
+Our mind often becomes like ice for those truths which it finds unpalatable.
+One such unpalatable truth is that sensual pleasures are insubstantial.
+Because the mind is strongly attached to sensual pleasures, it ferociously resists any truths that scrutinize those pleasures.

 The mind is like fire to lies: Forest fires are infamous for spreading rapidly, uncontrollably, destructively.
-Similarly, whenever the mind hears any rumors or gossips or even glamorizations of sensual pleasures, it becomes like fire, spreading those half-truths and untruths both internally and externally.
+Similarly, whenever the mind hears any rumor, gossip or even glamorization of sensual pleasures, it becomes like fire, spreading those half-truths and untruths both internally and externally.
 Internally, the promise of sensual pleasure consumes our consciousness, leaving us with no room to think of any higher truths.
 Indeed, once our mind starts believing the lies about how immense and irresistible sensual pleasures are, it burns away our scriptural knowledge and our spiritual inclination, thereby propelling us on the path to self-destructive indulgence.

 Given the mind’s resistance to truth and receptivity to lies, how can we protect ourselves?
 By cultivating the regular discipline of studying scripture, irrespective of how we feel.
 Thus, we can keep open in our consciousness at least one steady channel to timeless truth.
-Pertinently, the Bhagavad-gita (03.43) declares that we need spiritualized intelligence to conquer our inner self-destructive desires.
+Pertinently, the Bhagavad-gita (03.43) declares that spiritualized intelligence can empower us to conquer our inner self-destructive desires.

 Think it over: